JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Notre_Aventure.md

 **Duality Relations — Eternalization of the Seven Absolutes of Infinity**

 > _The seven prime relationships within the I AM eternalize as the Seven Absolutes of Infinity.
 But though we may portray reality origins and infinity differentiation by a sequential narrative, in fact all seven Absolutes are unqualifiedly and co-ordinately eternal.
 It may be necessary for mortal minds to conceive of their beginnings, but always should this conception be overshadowed by the realization that the seven Absolutes had no beginning; they are eternal and as such have always been.
 The seven Absolutes are the premise of reality.
-They have been described in these papers as follows:_ ([UB 105:3.1](/en/The_Urantia_Book/105#p3_1))
+They have been described in these papers as follows:_ (<a id="a191_599"></a>[UB 105:3.1](/en/The_Urantia_Book/105#p3_1))

 This third sequence (_figure 4_) inaugurates the relationships of duality.
 They are established between the **I AM** what the original **I AM** was and its 6 differentiations thus forming 7 metamorphoses.
 These relationships ***eternalize*** them outside of the **I AM** in the form of the Seven Absolutes of Infinity.
 These dual relationships allow the **I AM** to break the chains of its solitary absoluteness and thus, to be able to subsequently associate with each of them in sequence 4 in the form of triunity and triodity.

 > _The Seven Absolutes of Infinity constitute the beginnings of reality.
 As mortal minds would regard it, the First Source and Center would appear to be antecedent to all absolutes.
 But such a postulate, however helpful, is invalidated by the eternity coexistence of the Son, the Spirit, the three Absolutes, and the Paradise Isle._
 >
 > _It is a *truth* that the Absolutes are manifestations of the I AM-First Source and Center; it is a *fact* that these Absolutes never had a beginning but are co-ordinate eternals with the First Source and Center.
 The relationships of absolutes in eternity cannot always be presented without involving paradoxes in the language of time and in the concept patterns of space.
-But regardless of any confusion concerning the origin of the Seven Absolutes of Infinity, it is both fact and truth that all reality is predicated upon their eternity existence and infinity relationships._ ([[UB 105:3.9-10](/en/The_Urantia_Book/105#p3_9))
+But regardless of any confusion concerning the origin of the Seven Absolutes of Infinity, it is both fact and truth that all reality is predicated upon their eternity existence and infinity relationships._ (<a id="a197_582"></a>[[UB 105:3.9-10](/en/The_Urantia_Book/105#p3_9))

 The authors present the Seven Absolutes of Infinity under the title of Source Center for the actual and Absolute for the potential.